rajasgadgil/kings-interview-task-backend/README.md

 APIs are standard REST APIs called using HTTP requests.

+Connections are made using PDO mysql for complete security

-# Sessions are used to store user data across the server
+Sessions are used to store user data across the server

+# Running the server

-The project MySQL Port is set to 8889
+Set MySQL Port to 8889

-The project server port is set to 8000
+Set server port is set to 8000

+Set HOST to 127.0.0.1

 kingsinterview.sql is the sql backup of local database

-Connections are made using PDO mysql for complete security

 Host name of front-end/request should be set to 127.0.0.1 to avoid CORS and browser restrictions while requesting APIs from this server